 Pores are less likely to become plugged when skin is regularly cleaned and nourished.
 Glowing skin is an inside job, not just an external one.
 Skincare products can plug pores.
 Lotions and creams, formulated with heavy butters and oils, particularly mineral oil, can be problematic and should be avoided if clogged pores are an issue.
 Opting for non-comedogenic products will decrease the likelihood that pores will become clogged, while also preventing breakouts.

 How To Get Rid Of Clogged Pores

-1. Set Up A Skincare Routine and Stick To It
+1. Set Up A Regular Skincare Routine and Stick To It

 Good skin hygiene is essential if you want a clear complexion.
 Wash your face morning and night, even if you’re home all day.
 Indoor air is not any cleaner than outdoor air.
 I use a Clarisonic to cleanse my face every night and to deep clean my pores.
 This is a great way to prevent pores getting clogged in the first place.
 Use a good toner and non-comedogenic moisturizer and exfoliate regularly.
 More on the importance of exfoliation below.